zekaryas1/notes/docs/Frameworks/React/React native.md

 - React native uses flex which is similar to css flex for styling.
 	- [Layout with Flexbox · React Native](https://reactnative.dev/docs/flexbox)
-	- Every component has display flex and it direction is `column` unlike web which row.
+	- Every component has display flex and its direction is `column` unlike web which row.
-	- Check out the react native layout system to learn how styling works
+	- Check out the React native layout system to learn how styling works
 		- [About Yoga | Yoga](https://www.yogalayout.dev/docs/about-yoga)
 - What does `{flex: 1}`?
 	- Setting an element to `flex: 1`, i.e a container is a common practice that has a specific purpose in layout design.